Judges can make bad rulings.

 - an addiction commitment.4

-For an appeal of a Fourth Amendment matter…that is, a matter regarding an alleged violation of California’s search and seizure laws…you must specify in the notice of appeal that you intend to raise a search and seizure issue.
-Non-compliance with these rules will render the appeal inoperative and subject to dismissal.7
+For an appeal of a Fourth Amendment (search and seizure violation) matter, you must specify in the notice of appeal that you intend to raise a search and seizure issue.
+Non-compliance with these rules will render the appeal

 A “certificate of probable cause” may be issued following a written statement that you or your attorney execute under oath or penalty of perjury that demonstrates reasonable